ZeckeyBay/ZeckeyBay/README.md

-- 👋 Hi, I’m @Zeki Fatih TURAN and I have an Electrical&Electronics Degree
+- 👋 Hi, I’m @Zeki Fatih TURAN and I have an Electrical & Electronics Degree
 - 👀 I’m interested in Frontend Development and data science
 - 🌱 I’m currently using HTML-CSS,Javascript-Jquery
 - 🌱 I'm currently learning React.js